loucapo/writing/README.md

 ### Overview

-SLS Compose is an orchestration script that builds docker containers for `eco_frontend` and `sls_course_builder_api`.
+SLS Compose is an orchestration script that builds docker containers for `sls_frontend` and `sls_course_builder_api`.
 It downloads all the necessary dependancies per container and severs the app via `nginx`.